 - List your house for sale

-- Accept an offer (2 to 3 weeks): The average number of days it takes for a listing to go under contract in today’s seller’s market is 18 days, as of October 2021.
+- Accept an offer (6 weeks): The average number of days it takes for a listing to go under contract is 42 days, as of April 2023.

 - Get to the closing table (4 to 6 weeks): This is most likely where you will see some overlap between selling and buying your home.
 As you finalize the sale on your property with a home inspection, appraisal, and all other necessary steps, you will most likely be doing the same for your new home.

 - Close on your new home (4 to 8 weeks): The exact timeline for your closing will vary, depending on what contingencies you have and if there are any delays with financing.
 Ideally, you are hoping to close on your new home at roughly the same time as your current house, so your moving van can go straight from your old home to your new home.

 Buying before selling

 The first approach to buying while selling is simply purchasing a new house before letting go of your old home.

 According to Utah real estate agent Susan Boyer, the most significant advantage here is that it relieves some moving stress.
 Instead of finding temporary housing or paying for a short-term rental, you can stay in your current home and move at your own pace.